RockefellerArchiveCenter/ux-templates/index.md

 ## Roles
 The following roles and associated activities are recommended when planning, conducting, and evaluating usability tests.
 Multiple roles can be filled by the same person.

-- **UX project lead**: Create testing plan, coordinate task creation and revision, recruit participants and observers, schedule tests, manage report production, file participant consent forms.
+- **UX project lead**: Creates testing plan, coordinates task creation and revision, recruits participants and observers, schedules tests, manages report production, files participant consent forms.
-- **Facilitator**: Facilitate usability tests including pilot tests, lead debrief sessions, contribute to report production.
+- **Facilitator**: Facilitates usability tests including pilot tests, leads debrief sessions, contributes to report production.
-- **Reporter**: Observe or facilitate tests, participate in debrief session, draft reports for project team.
+- **Reporter**: Observes or facilitates tests, participates in debrief session, drafts reports for project team.
-- **Observer/s**: Watch tests, take notes, identify problems, participate in debrief.
+- **Observer(s)**: Watches tests, takes notes, identifies problems, participates in debrief.
-- **Test participant**: Meet with the facilitator and attempt to accomplish the tasks and talk through their experience of using the product.
+- **Test participant**: Meets with the facilitator and attempts to accomplish the tasks and to talk through the experience of using the product.

 ## Usability Testing Process
 The usability testing process is iterative and incremental: